SummaryRead the full fact sheet

 - feel short of breath.

-Warning signs of heart attack vary from person to person and they may not always be sudden or severe.
+vary from person to person and they may not always be sudden or severe.
 Although chest pain or discomfort is the most common symptom of a heart attack, some people will not experience chest pain at all, while others will experience only mild chest pain or discomfort.

 You may have just one of these symptoms or you may have a combination of them.
 Symptoms can come on suddenly or develop over minutes and get progressively worse.
 Symptoms usually last for at least 10 minutes.